 - Reduce taxpayer subsidies.

-PRIIA 209, a federal act eliminating federal funding for state-supported trains, will be effective in 2013 requiring states to absorb more costs.
+PRIIA 209, a federal act eliminating federal funding for state-supported trains, became effective Oct.
+1, 2013, requiring states to absorb more costs.
 Early estimates indicate operating costs will escalate.
 By working to reduce costs and increase revenues, WSDOT will reduce the financial impacts to the service.

 The Pacific Northwest Rail Corridor (PNWRC) runs from Vancouver, B.C., to Eugene, Oregon.
 We are working with corridor partners to develop agreements to manage the service using a corridor approach, rather than WSDOT managing Washington's portion, British Columbia managing the Canadian portion, and ODOT managing Oregon's portion.
 WSDOT and ODOT have signed an agreement that will allow for the development of a Pacific Northwest Rail Corridor plan between the states.
 WSDOT will continue to work with British Columbia to add them to the partnership.
 Managing the service using a corridor partnership approach has many advantages for planning and funding support that would not occur otherwise.